jflex-de/jflex/jflex/examples/zero-reader/README.md

     * stream is reached.

 This means, the `read` method should never return 0.
-It should either block and return more than 0 characters, should throw an execption, or should return -1 for end-of-stream.
+It should either block and return more than 0 characters, should throw an exception, or should return -1 for end-of-stream.
 Unfortunately, not all implementations of this class follow that protocol.
 Up to version 1.6.1, JFlex was trying to work around those problems.
 This worked in most circumstances, but not in all, depending on how